 How successful a coach is at working with younger players – those aged 18 and under in particular.
 Having a coach who is very good at nurturing young talent can be priceless if just one or two of them develop into useful players.

-A high Adaptability attribute will enable the staff member to settle quickly in a new country but will also help a little in settling in at new clubs and new roles.
+A high Adaptability attribute will enable the staff member to settle quickly in a new country but also will help a little in settling in at new clubs and new roles.
 The faster (i.e. higher rating) a member of staff can adapt to their new working environment, the quicker and better they can do their job.

 The mental desire of the coach to succeed.
 This isn’t a coaching attribute in terms of coaching a player’s mental approach – this is the coach as an individual and their own innate drive to better themselves.